 The Group ensures that all employees are thoroughly familiar with the Basic Quality Policy through quality control training.
 In addition, we provide quality control training to all employees to improve their problem identification and resolution capability, help them to logically infer the root cause of a problem, independently resolve problems, and improve the quality of their work.
-These training programs range from introductory to advanced courses according to the level of the participants and reflect carefully planned courses according to job rank and years of employment, and have become an established part of employee training.
+These training programs range from introductory to advanced courses according to the level of the participants and to sellers of poisonous or deleterious substances and issuing SDSs, we strive to prevent serious negative effects on the occupational health and safety for our customers and their employees after delivery.